-In the U.S., a licensed vaccine known as Imvamune, Imvanex, or JYNNEOSTM is available to prevent smallpox or monkeypox.
-Only people who are living in areas where they may become exposed to monkeypox need the vaccine.
+In the U.S., a licensed vaccine known as Imvamune, Imvanex, or JYNNEOSTM is available to prevent smallpox or mpox.
+Only people who are living in areas where they may become exposed to mpox need the vaccine.
 People serving in the military may also need to get the smallpox vaccine if their deployment will involve them traveling to certain areas.

 - conduct laboratory testing

 - administer smallpox vaccinations and other treatments

 - track animals that may have mpox virus

 - issue guidance to patients, healthcare professionals, and animal handlers

 According to Dr. Hirsch, “The precautions used in medical centers for known mpox exposure appear highly effective in limiting spread.”